giovannypietro/mcp-samples/IMPLEMENTATION_GUIDE.md

 **Key Features**:
 - Authorization callback endpoint (`/callback`)
-- Session management for authorization state
+- Session management for authorization state (in-memory, must be same process as client)
+- Debug mode enabled by default
 - Error handling and user-friendly responses
 - Automatic window closing after successful authorization

+> **Important:**
+> The callback server and client must share the same Node.js process for session storage to work.
+If you run the callback server as a separate process, you will get "Invalid Session" errors unless you implement persistent session storage.

 **Callback Handling**:
 ```typescript